Antojito: Tamales

 Tamales feature a filling and are wrapped in corn-based masa dough and steamed in corn husks.
 Tamales come in sweet and savory versions, some spicy and some bland.
 Versions with pork or chicken with a salsa or mole sauce are the most popular, along with a version called "rajas" that are filled with strips of poblano chili pepper and cheese.
 It is one of the safer street foods for novices to try as it is cooked and kept in a steam vat while being sold.
 Corundas are a variety of tamale in Michoacán in a triangle shape wrapped in corn stalk leaves.
 They can be eaten alone, with salsa or as an accompaniment to a meal.
 The Chiapas version of the tamale has a distinct flavor, often containing ingredients such as pibil, mole sauce, carrot, corn grains, egg, raisins, almonds (known locally as nacatamales, a regional version of Nicaraguan well-known version), a version with the regional herb chipilín with chicken or queso blanco and versions wrapped in banana leaves.
 They are often sold by vendors on specially made tricycles for street vendors.
 Uchepos are tamales made with fresh corn, generally made in Michoacán in July and August.

 Camotes

-Camotes are a traditional food present in Central and Southern Mexico.
-This Mexican street food is closely related to the holiday Dia de Muertos, or Day of the Dead.
-Because of the close ties to such a central holiday, the camote is very important to the culture of the Mexican people.
-Camotes are pressure-cooked sweet potatoes served individually to each customer.
-Traditionally the camote is a pressure-cooked sweet potato topped with condensed milk, and seasoned with chili peppers, cinnamon, or strawberry jam.
-Camotes vendors are distinctive because of the very noisy, high-pitched whistle created by the cart they cook the potatoes in.
-One can walk down the Streets of Mexico City and know where a camote vendor was located blocks away.
+Camotes are sold by camoteros, street vendors who prepare sweet potatoes and plantains in wood-fired carts.
+They are commonly served with toppings such as condensed milk, strawberry jam, cajeta, sugar, or cinnamon.
+The carts use a steam valve that produces a distinctive whistle, which vendors use to announce their presence.